gophergala/golab/README.md

 The `model` package defines the basic types and data structures of the game.
 The `view` package is responsible for the UI of the game.
 The UI is a thin HTML layer, it contains an HTML page with some embedded JavaScript.
 No external JavaScript libraries are used, everything is "self-made".
 At the GoLab "side" the `net/http` package is used to serve the HTTP clients (browsers).

 The `ctrl` package is the controller or the _engine_ of the game, it implements all the game logic.
-It runs in an endless loop, and processes events from the UI client, performs calculation of moving objects and updates the image / view of the Labyrinth.
+It runs in an endless loop, and processes events from the UI client(s), performs calculation of moving objects, performs certain checks (like winning and dying) and updates the image / view of the Labyrinth.

 Since there might be multiple goroutines running parallel, communication between the `view` and the `ctrl/model` is done via channels.
-Also to prevent incomplete/flickering images sent to the clients, the engine performs explicit "model" locking while the next phase of the game is calculated.
+Also to prevent incomplete/flickering images sent to the clients, the engine performs explicit "model" locking while the next phase of the game is being calculated.

 **Communication between the (Go) application and the browser (UI):**